tgjohnst/pihole-guide/README.md

    - I used the Raspbian file.

 2. You'll also want to install software that can write an image to a microSD card.
 I recommend [Etcher](https://etcher.io/) since it's super easy to use and works on both Mac and PC.
-3. Plug your SD card into your adapter or phone and connect it to your computer.
+3. Plug your SD card into your adapter or phone and connect it to your computer (you may need to switch it to mass storage mode).
-   - If you're using an Android phone, drag down the notification bar, click on the **USB Connected** notification,  and enable **USB [mass] storage mode** and your SD card should appear.
 4. Use Etcher or another program to write the .img file to your SD card.

 You now have a microSD card ready to go!